Ar-Kareem/puzzle_solver/src/puzzle_solver/puzzles/unequal/README.md

 There are two modes for this game, 'Unequal' and 'Adjacent'.

-In 'Unequal' mode, the clue signs are greater-than symbols indicating one square's value is greater than its neighbour's.
+In 'Unequal' mode, the clue signs are greater-than symbols indicating one square's value is greater than its neighbor's.
 In this mode not all clues may be visible, particularly at higher difficulty levels.

-In 'Adjacent' mode, the clue signs are bars indicating one square's value is numerically adjacent (i.e. one higher or one lower) than its neighbour.
-In this mode all clues are always visible: absence of a bar thus means that a square's value is definitely not numerically adjacent to that neighbour's.
+In 'Adjacent' mode, the clue signs are bars indicating one square's value is numerically adjacent (i.e. one higher or one lower) than its neighbor.
+In this mode all clues are always visible: absence of a bar thus means that a square's value is definitely not numerically adjacent to that neighbor's.

 In 'Trivial' difficulty level (available via the 'Custom' game type selector), there are no greater-than signs in 'Unequal' mode; the puzzle is to solve the Latin square only.